Deafness in Iraq: Accessibility

 Iraq "adopted building and infrastructure guidelines" to enhance physical accessibility.
 It includes ramps, signage and more.

 Mobility aids and assistive technologies are mandated by law.

-Equal Employment Opportunities
+Equal employment opportunities

 Article 27 enforces a 5% job quota in both public and private sectors for the persons with disabilities.
 Other additional supports such as access to loans for personal and business are also included.

-Equal Participation
+Equal participation

 Supports equality and inclusion based on the law and the Constitution.
 Provides the right to make their own decision, ensures that people with disabilities have access to transportation services which are essential for daily life and other participation services in public.

 Sign languages used in Iraq

 Iraqi Sign Language (ISL)

 One of the primary sign languages used in Iraq is Iraqi sign language (ISL).
 The full name in indigenous language is لغة الإشارة العراقية (Lughat al-Ishara al-Iraqiya).
 It was developed in the early 20th century, although the pathway of development is still unclear.
 It is primarily used by the deaf community within Iraq.
 The language has not been officially recognized as a national language by the government.
 However, it is used in deaf schools and rarely in some other educational institutions.
 The effort to support ISL and to increase its recognition in schools and for DHH are increasing.

 ISL is considered as a vulnerable language and it is a threatened language due to lack of national support and it is primarily used only within the Deaf communities in Iraq.
 It also lacks recognition, limiting the usage of the language in the country itself.
 ISL shares some similarities with other neighboring countries' sign languages such as Syrian Sign Language and Lebanese Sign Language.
 The approximate age or number of users is not accurately documented as it is used barely in the deaf community itself.
 But it is documented that it is used in five to seven deaf schools or associations and neighboring cities and it has been used for approximately 100 years.